 Scoring the skin will help the duck release fat easier and help create a crispy skin.
 You need to avoid slicing through to the meat, which will cause the duck to lose moisture.
 Use a very sharp knife, and be gentle.
 You might need to slice a few times to get the cut just right.
 If preparing this for the first time, be aware you can’t really make a big mistake.
 Cutting too shallow is preferable to cutting too deep.

-- Remove duck neck and giblets if included.
+- Remove and discard duck neck and giblets if included.
 Wash the duck inside and out and carefully dry with kitchen towels.

 - Use a sharp paring knife to cut the duck skin on the breast and thighs, each cut about one cm apart.
 Be careful to just cut the skin, and not into the flesh.